vinaya-class/vinaya-class.github.io/src/06-attainments.md

 *Non-existent* defined as 'not to be found; not knowing, not seeing a skillful state within oneself, (yet saying,) "There is a skillful state within me."'

 **Effort:** Addressing a human being.
-Speaking about the state withing oneself, or one being in the state.
+Speaking about the state present within oneself, or one being in the state.
+Talking to oneself about it is a *dukkaṭa* offense.

 Explicit: